-Students back in class at Ohio State as investigators search for motive in knife attack
+Investigators: Ohio State attacker inspired by ISIS

 - The attacker was an 18-year-old recent transfer student

-(CNN)Classes resumed Tuesday at Ohio State University, a day after a student's knife attack on campus wounded 11 people.
+"I wanted to pray in the open, but I was scared with everything going on in the media," he told the newspaper.

+"I never expected any kind of behavior like that from him," she said.
+"I'm still beside myself that he was even capable of the acts that he did."

-Abdul Razak Ali Artan, a student who recently transferred there, had written in a Facebook post he had grown "sick and tired" of seeing fellow Muslims "killed and tortured," according to federal law enforcement officials.
-Authorities are now looking into whether the attack was terrorism but said it would take time to determine a motive.
+In a Facebook post shortly before the rampage, the Somali immigrant said he was "sick and tired" of seeing fellow Muslims "killed and tortured," according to federal law enforcement officials.

-In a Facebook post shortly before the rampage, the Somali immigrant urged America "to stop interfering with other countries, especially the Muslim Ummah," a term for Muslim people at large.
+He urged America "to stop interfering with other countries, especially the Muslim Ummah," a term for Muslim people at large.

 "By Allah, we will not let you sleep unless you give peace to the Muslims," he wrote.
 "You will not celebrate or enjoy any holiday."